-I am a Senior Researcher at the American Institutes for Research (AIR), with expertise applying rigorous econometric techniques to applied policy questions.
-I focus on postsecondary education in particular, as well as K-12 education, health economics, and health services research.
-My substantive research has also included such topics as sports analytics, immigration, child development, stratification, and mobility.
+I am a Principal Researcher at the American Institutes for Research (AIR), with expertise applying rigorous econometric techniques to applied policy questions.
+I focus on financial and behavioral decisionmaking in the postsecondary and secondary education settings, especially on federal student loan debt.
+My substantive research has also included such topics as health economics, health services research, sports analytics, immigration, child development, stratification, and mobility.

-I formerly worked at the Consortium for Policy Research in Education at the University of Pennsylvania’s Graduate School of Education.
+I formerly worked as an Economist at Picwell and at the Consortium for Policy Research in Education (CPRE) at the University of Pennsylvania’s Graduate School of Education.
 I completed my postdoctoral work at the Leonard Davis Institute of Health Economics at the Wharton School at the University of Pennsylvania.
 I received my Ph.D. and a Master’s in Applied Math and Statistics from Johns Hopkins University, where I was an Institute of Education Sciences predoctoral fellow.
 I also hold a Master’s degree from the University of Oxford and a B.A. in History and American Culture Studies from Washington University in St. Louis.

 My health research has focused on the influence of state and federal regulatory changes on supply-side behavior as well as healthcare access and utilization for low-income, minority, and mental health populations.
 My forthcoming solo-authored article in Health Economics Policy & Law, “Coverage Mandates and Market Dynamics: Employer, Insurer, and Patient Responses to Parity Laws,” uses claims-level private-insurer data to examine the effect of mental health utilization on insurer and employer behavior and the impact on consumer utilization.
 My article, “Spanish-Speaking Immigrants’ Access to Safety Net Providers and Translation Services Across Traditional and Emerging U.S. Destinations,” published in Milbank Quarterly, uses original experimental audit data and reduced-form methods to explore inequality in the ability for Spanish-speakers with limited English proficiency (LEP) to obtain primary care appointments across traditional and emerging Hispanic destinations.
 My article in Psychiatric Services investigates the decline in healthcare utilization of young adults with autism spectrum disorder during the transition from the pediatric to the adult health care system.
 On another project, I exploit variation in the passage of state charity care regulations to examine the behavioral responses of non-profit hospitals.
 This work additionally examines the influence of market level factors on non-profit hospitals charity care levels.
 In an ongoing follow-up study, I pair data from the five-year zip-code tabulation area estimates of the American Community Survey with data from the American Hospital Association to examine which neighborhood factors influence the amount of care non-profit hospitals provide to low-income individuals.
 I have also conducted research on the size and breadth of insurance networks offered through the Federally-facilitated and State-based Marketplaces, including how state-variation in network adequacy requirements influences access to primary care and pediatric providers across urban, suburban, and rural geographies.
 Research based off of this work was published in Pediatrics.